top of page

 Public Artworks commissions sculptural

-I was commissioned to create a large wall sculpture to be placed in the new Airport Terminal Building in Williamsport.
-The piece is similar to others in the series and was installed a few month ago coinciding with the soft opening of the facility.
-It was formally dedicated on October 15th, 2019.
+I was commissioned to create a large wall sculpture to be placed in the Airport Terminal Building in Williamsport.
+The piece is similar to others in the series and was installed to coincide with the soft opening of the facility.
 "Undercurrent" measures 22 feet in width and is fabricated from polished aluminum tubing, Plexiglas mirror and aluminum sheet.
 This high traffic building is the perfect venue for such a slick high-tech piece.
 Below is a transcript of the acceptance comments:

 “As I have been transplanted from one rural Pennsylvania community to another, the natural environment has always played a large part in the development of my artistic expression.
 My childhood and teenage years were spent interacting with the pristine mountainscapes of the Laurel Highlands counterpointed by the burgeoning industrial complexes of post-WWII Pittsburgh and steel mills of Johnstown.”